CAD/CAM dentistry: History

 Although CAD/CAM dentistry was used in the mid-1980s, early efforts were considered a cumbersome novelty, requiring an inordinate amount of time to produce a viable product.
 This inefficiency prevented its use within dental offices and limited it to labside use (that is, used within dental laboratories).
 As adjunctive techniques, software, and materials improved, the chairside use of CAD/CAM (use within dental offices/surgeries) increased.
 For example, the commercialization of Cerec by Sirona made CAD/CAM available to dentists who formerly would not have had avenues for using it.

-The article CEREC CAD/CAM in Dentistry original dissertation Data capture stabilizing device for the CEREC CAD/CAM chairside camera fully explains all pros and cons of the system and is detailed in (materials, fit, software, hardware, etc.).